-The discipline of geography can be broken down into two main areas of focus: physical geography and human geography.
-These two main areas are similar in that they both use a spatial perspective, and they both include the study of place and the comparison of one place with another.
+The discipline of geography can be broken down into three fundamental areas of focus: physical geography, human geography, and world regional geography.
+These fundamental areas are similar in that they use a spatial perspective, and include the study of place and the comparison of one place with another.

 Physical geography is the spatial study of natural phenomena that make up the environment, such as rivers, mountains, landforms, weather, climate, soils, plants, and any other physical aspects of the earth’s surface.
 Physical geography focuses on geography as a form of earth science.
 It tends to emphasize the main physical parts of the earth—the lithosphere (surface layer), the atmosphere (air), the hydrosphere (water), and the biosphere (living organisms)—and the relationships between these parts.

-Some physical geographers study the earth’s place in the solar system.
-Others are environmental geographers, part of an emerging field that studies the spatial aspects and cultural perceptions of the natural environment.
+Some researchers are environmental geographers, part of an emerging field that studies the spatial aspects and cultural perceptions of the natural environment.
 Environmental geography requires an understanding of both physical and human geography, as well as an understanding of how humans conceptualize their environment and the physical landscape.